DeepLink-org/DLSlime/docs/roadmap.md

 ## Overview

-- Links
+### Links

-DLSlime is dedicated to supporting efficient transmission over a variety of different links, including but not limited to IBVerbs, CUDA IPC, TCP Socket, PCIE, NVShmem, Ascend (Direct) ...
+DLSlime is dedicated to supporting efficient transmission over a variety of different links, including but not limited to IBVerbs, CUDA IPC, TCP Socket, PCIE, NVShmem, Ascend (Direct), NVME-oF ...

-- Transfer Engine
+### Transfer Engine

 DLSlime provides a flexible and efficient P2P Transfer Engine, enabling AI-workload-aware customized functions such as Prefill-Decode separation and checkpoint transmission.

-- Collective Ops
+### Collective Ops

-Referring to [DeepEP](https://github.com/deeplink-org/DeepEP.git), DLSlime provides a buffer-based collective communication library that achieves ultra-low latency collective communications.
+Referring to [DeepEP](https://github.com/deeplink-org/DeepEP.git), DLSlime provides a buffer-based collective communication library that achieves ultra-low latency and SM-free collective communications.

-- Torch Wrapper
+### Torch Wrapper

 To meet the heterogeneous requirements of SPMD programs such as heterogeneous pipeline parallel training, a Torch communication backend is provided.